 Even though at times our progress has seemed much slower than I would have liked, we have lived the last dozen years of our life together differently from the first thirty-five, because we have a name for one of our biggest challenges and because we began to know other members of the ADHD tribe.
 We didn’t feel so isolated, confused, or ashamed.

 Today we learn from our ADHD friends and mentors and are supported by them.
 We also reach out to offer support to others who are much like we were when we rushed home from the restaurant to check out our latest theory.
 If you or someone you know thinks ADHD might be affecting them, I encourage you or them to boldly reach out to a professional who really understands ADHD.
 It’s never too late!

 There is no blood test, so a lot of questions need to be asked about your life experience, sometimes even involving family members who can attest to your childhood behaviors.
 Each ADHDer is unique, so you won’t find anyone else exactly like you, but you will find a tribe of enthusiastic, creative, bright, supportive people who have walked in shoes very much like yours, and you’ll start marching out of the wilderness.
 It’s quite a wonderful feeling!

 Linda Williams Swanson is a partner in Free To Be Coaching, LLC, in Warrenton, VA.
-Her website is freetobecoaching.com; visit the site and contact her or her husband, Neil, for a complementary exploratory session.
+Her website is freetobecoaching.com; visit the site and contact her or her husband, Neil, for a complimentary exploratory session.
 They are presently accepting new clients from age 13-90.
-(Linda and Neil do most of their coaching either in person in Warrenton, Virginia, or by phone, Skype, or FaceTime.
-High school students are coached in person in Warrenton, VA.)
+(Linda and Neil do most of their coaching either in person, or by phone, Skype, or FaceTime.
+High school students are usually coached in person.)